News and Events

 Each year, The University of Michigan Medical School recognizes exceptional accomplishments by faculty and staff in the areas of teaching, research, clinical care, community service and administration.
 These individuals have contributed their ideas and creativity; they are actively participating in the implementation of our plans; and they’re open to new ideas, tolerant of risk, and willing to change.
 University of Michigan Medical School 2013 Faculty Award for Clinical and Health Services Research was given to Denise G. Tate, Ph.D., principal investigator at U-M Spinal Cord Injury Model System.
+Watch video now.

 Dr. Denise Tate and Dr. Gianna Rodriguez attended the International Spinal Cord Society (ISCoS, formerly IMSoP) 52nd annual meeting which met in Istanbul, Turkey October 27-30.
 ISCoS promotes the highest standard of care in the practice of spinal cord injury for men, women and children throughout the world.
 Through its medical and multi-disciplinary team of Professionals ISCoS endeavors to foster education, research and clinical excellence.
 ISCoS has a membership of over 1,000 Clinicians and Scientists from 87 countries.
 They regularly update their knowledge at the Annual Scientific Meeting held in a different country each year.
 ISCoS is continuously expanding both in membership and new horizons.